 Headquartered in Glennallen, Alaska, with offices in Anchorage, Ahtna, Inc., is committed to providing a broad range of opportunities for its shareholders and preserving their Native culture.

-Ahtna Netiye', Inc., the holding company of Ahtna, Inc., manages fourteen operating subsidiaries.
+Ahtna Netiye', Inc., the holding company of Ahtna, Inc., manages thirteen operating subsidiaries.
 These subsidiaries are involved in a myriad of activities, including civil and vertical construction, environmental remediation, facilities management and support services, food service contractors, forestry and gravel sales, government contracting, healthcare and medical records services, janitorial services, oil and gas pipeline maintenance and construction, staff augmentation, surveying, and training range operations.

 2014 Annual Meeting of Shareholders